arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Theconditionsuponwhichlearningdepends/Respondentprocesses/Hownewmeaningsareacquired/Conditionsnecessaryfortheacquisitionofnewmeanings/index.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "Conditions necessary for the acquisition of new meanings "
+title: 'Conditions necessary for the acquisition of new meanings '
-nav_order: Conditionsnecessaryfortheacquisitionofnewmeanings
-has_children: false
 ---
 # Conditions necessary for the acquisition of new meanings